-Six problems linked to cruise control have been reported for the 2003 Honda Cr-v.
+Six problems related to cruise control have been reported for the 2003 Honda CR-V.

-The reporting person's vehicle is a 2003 Honda Cr-v.
+The contact owns a 2003 Honda Cr-v.
 The contact was driving 65 mph with the cruise control engaged when the vehicle abnormally accelerated to 80 mph.
 The contact canceled the cruise control and engaged the brakes, but the vehicle continued to surge forward.
 The vehicle continued to surge forward until the ignition was turned off.
 The vehicle was not taken to have the failure diagnosed or repaired.
 The manufacturer was not made aware of the failure.
 The failure mileage was 85,000.
-This issue happened on 10/31/2011.